HeimirDavid/art-ecommerce/README.md

 ### Scope

-For users who are looking to get to know both the artist and her art better they can do that by reading about the paintings, the different collections they belong to, and different upcomming events and news from the artist.
+For users who are looking to get to know both the artist and her art better they can do that by reading about the paintings, the different collections they belong to, and different upcoming events and news from the artist.
 This provides value for both the fans of the artist and users who are new to the artist.
 If a user see some painting they like, it should be easy to order it straight away.

 ### Structure